Polymarket/examples/README.md

-# polymarket-proxy-examples
+# polymarket-examples

-Interacting with Polymarket Proxy Wallets programmatically
+Code examples for Polymarket

 See [examples](./examples/) for more information